 \subsection{Ablation Study}

 \mypara{Different PEFT Methods} Besides LoRA, there are different PEFT methods.
 In this part, we aim to evaluate the performance of \Method across these PEFT-based adapters.
-We fix the based model to Llama-2-7B and focus on \textit{toxic-backdoors-hard} task.
+We fix the base model to Llama-2-7B and focus on the \textit{toxic-backdoors-hard} dataset.
 As shown in \Cref{peft_methods_accuracy}, \Method achieves excellent detection results for these five different PEFT methods.
 Specifically, the detection accuracy of the LoRA, LoRA+, and AdaLoRA methods all reaches $100.00\%$ with an AUC of $1.000$.
-The average detection accuracies of the QLoRA and DoRA methods are reaching $99.67\%$ and $98.00\%$, respectively, with both methods achieving an AUC of $1.000$.
+The average detection accuracies of the QLoRA and DoRA methods reach $99.67\%$ and $98.00\%$, respectively, with both methods achieving an AUC of $1.000$.
 These results indicate that \Method is effective in backdoor detection on models trained with different PEFT methods.

 \mypara{Different Base Models} We then investigate if \Method is effective for different base models.
-The corresponding results are summarized in \Cref{base_models_accuracy_auc}, which is evaluated on the datasets trained on \textit{toxic-backdoors-hard} using LoRA.
+The corresponding results are summarized in \Cref{base_models_accuracy_auc}, which are evaluated on the datasets trained on \textit{toxic-backdoors-hard} using LoRA.
 We observe that, for all base models, the backdoor detection AUC is $1.000$.
 Specifically, for Llama-3-8B, Llama-2-7B, Qwen1.5-7B-Chat, and Flan-t5-xl adapters, the detection accuracy reaches $100\%$.
 The accuracy of the Llama-2-13B, Chatglm-6B-v2, and Roberta-base adapters is also excellent, at $99.67\%$, $99.33\%$, and $98.33\%$, respectively.
 In summary, we have the following insights.

 \begin{enumerate}